Abdullah al-Qasemi: Education

-Al -Qasimi enrolled in the Sheikh Ali Al -Mahmoud School, then his father died in 1922, and he was released from those restrictions in which he was accompanied and he continued to teach him, so the merchant Sheikh Abdul Aziz Al -Rashid Al -Hamid, who took him with Iraq, India and Syria, admired him.
-He stayed with two years learning in one of the schools there is the Arabic language and the prophetic hadiths and the foundations of Islamic law, then he returned to Iraq and enrolled in the Kadhimiya school, then he went out to Damascus and then to Cairo, which witnessed the true birth of Al -Qassimi.
+Al-Qasemi enrolled in the Sheikh Ali al-Mahmoud School, then his father died in 1922, and he was released from those restrictions in which he was accompanied and he continued to teach him, so the merchant Sheikh Abdul Aziz al-Rashid al-Hamid, who took him with Iraq, India and Syria, admired him.
+He stayed with two years learning in one of the schools there is the Arabic language and the prophetic hadiths and the foundations of Islamic law, then he returned to Iraq and enrolled in the Kadhimiya school, then he went out to Damascus and then to Cairo, which witnessed the true birth of al-Qassimi.

-Al -Qasimi's family
+Family

-Al -Qasimi belongs to the Al -Saidi family, which is a deeply struck in Najd and spread between the areas of Hail and Al -Qassim, and the name came in Al -Saidi; At a time when Professor Abdul Rahman Al -Buthi - a historian residing in Unaizah in Al -Qassim - sees that one of the grandparents of the family was working in the minds between Egypt and we find centuries ago, so he attributed to the region to which he was going traded, and this is a habit spread in many Najdi cities, and it is supported by the researcher Yaqoub Al -Rashid and the historian Ibrahim Al -Muslim, but he states that the family of Al -Saidi in Hail and Braidah who meet in Its origins are due to the Juhayna tribe and the homeland of his father and grandparents in Yanbu Al -Nakhl, but he continues, saying: “Sheikh Hamad Al -Jasser discussed the issue and reached a result, which is that the origins of Al -Qasimi from Najd and that one of his ancestors has traveled to Egypt and returned again to Najd, so he knew the title of Al -Saidi!”
+Al-Qasemi belongs to the al-Saidi family, which is a deeply struck in Najd and spread between the areas of Hail and al-Qassim, and the name came in al-Saidi; At a time when Professor Abdul Rahman al-Buthi - a historian residing in Unaizah in al-Qassim - sees that one of the grandparents of the family was working in the minds between Egypt and we find centuries ago, so he attributed to the region to which he was going traded, and this is a habit spread in many Najdi cities, and it is supported by the researcher Yaqoub al-Rashid and the historian Ibrahim al-Muslim, but he states that the family of al-Saidi in Hail and Braidah who meet in Its origins are due to the Juhayna tribe and the homeland of his father and grandparents in Yanbu al-Nakhl, but he continues, saying: "Sheikh Hamad al-Jasser discussed the issue and reached a result, which is that the origins of al-Qasemi from Najd and that one of his ancestors has traveled to Egypt and returned again to Najd, so he knew the title of al-Saidi!"

-In response to a question by lawyer Abdel -Rahman, who accompanied Al -Qasimi for fifty years, that Al -Qasimi must have spoken to him on this issue during this long time period, he said: “Never happened that Sheikh Abdullah spoke to me on this issue and no other, because he always refused to talk about all his personal issues!”.
+In response to a question by lawyer Abdel-Rahman, who accompanied al-Qasemi for fifty years, that al-Qasemi must have spoken to him on this issue during this long time period, he said: “Never happened that Sheikh Abdullah spoke to me on this issue and no other, because he always refused to talk about all his personal issues!”.

+Career

-al-Qasemi and Salafi philosophy
+Salafi Philosophy

-Al-Qasemi has studied at the Al-Azhar University in Cairo in 1927, but he was soon expelled because of his book "The Najdi Lightning Sweeping al-Degwy's Darnkess" البروق النجدية في اكتساح الظلمات الدجوية, which he had written in response to an article by Al-Azhar scholar Yusuf al-Degwy يوسف الدجوي, entitled "The litigiousness and ignorance of Wahhabists" published in the Journal "Nour al-Islam" in 1931.
+Al-Qasemi studied at the Al-Azhar University in Cairo in 1927, but he was soon expelled because of his book The Najdi Lightning Sweeping al-Dajwi's Darkness (البروق النجدية في اكتساح الظلمات الدجوية), which he had written in response to an article by Al-Azhar scholar Youssef al-Dajwi (يوسف الدجوي), entitled "The litigiousness and ignorance of Wahhabists" published in the journal Nour Al-Islam in 1931.
 Subsequently Abdullah al-Qasemi wrote several books attacking the scholars of Al-Azhar.